brunsviga13rk/thesis/src/modelling.typ

 for rendering.
 This way the geometry can be changed and operations are applied automatically in post. @BlenderManual_Modifier

+=== Repetition

+In order to reduce the effort of having to model the same objects multiple times or copying a single instance by hand multiple times in cases such as the rotors of sprocket wheels, the array modifier is made use of.
+This modifier is applied to a single instance of an object to be repeated multiple times alongside a linear axis in homogenous distances.
+This technique is primarily used to create the rotors of all sprocket wheels.

 === Catmull-Clark subdivision surface

-In order to smooth an object in its entirety and retaining the geometry for fine-tuning later on a subdivision surface modifier is used.
-This modifier splits each face of the model into smaller faces and generated additional vertices at position based on the average of surrounding vertices thus smoothing the resulting geometry.
-The described method can be applied incrementally in several iterations to smooth out a surface event further. @Cheng_2008
+In order to smooth an object in its entirety and retaining the original geometry for fine-tuning later, a subdivision surface modifier is used. @BlenderManual_Subdiv This modifier splits each face of the model into smaller faces and generates additional vertices at position based on the average of neighboring vertices thus smoothing the resulting geometry.
+The described method can be applied incrementally in several iterations to smooth out a surface event further. @Cheng_2008 Sharp edges can be created by creating extra edges alongside the edge to be sharpened.
+By closing the distance between the additional edge and the target edge the rounding of the edge created by the subdivision surface becomes thinner, resulting in a sharper looking edge.

-=== Decimate